go-rod/go-rod.github.io/custom-launch.md

 ## The launcher lib

 Because the above workflow is so often used, we abstract a the `launcher` lib to simplify launch of browsers.
-Such as automatically download or search for the executable path of the browser, add or delete the browser executable command-line arguments, etc.
+Such as automatically download or search for the browser executable, add or delete the browser executable command-line arguments, etc.

 So the above manual launch and code becomes: